Preparedness Advice Blog

 While it is true that alcohol does not have the heat output of gas, comparing fuel volume, and burner weight, cooking / boil times are very reasonable.…Read More...

 I spent the morning playing with a couple of alcohol stoves.
 They are the Esbit Alcohol Burner and the Swedish Army Trangia Stove.
 Both burn denatured alcohol or methanol.
 Denatured Alcohol is easy to find and cheaper to use than the alternatives.
 Alcohol stoves are often used for ultralight and long-distance backpacking.
 The Esbit stove weights 3.5 ounces, the Trangia 6 ounces.
 There are no moving parts or burners to wear out or break.
 Just fill them and light.
-They can be used alone providing you have some sort of pot support with you. …Read More...
+They can be used alone providing you have some sort of pot support with you.
+Some ultralight hikers use tent stakes to support the pots to save weight.…Read More...